Antus8/WatchDog/README.md

-# WatchDog
+# Robotic-Dog for Elderly Assistance via Transformer-based Fall Detection and Motion Prediction
 AI-powered legged robotic platform for real-time fall detection and motion prediction in cluttered environments.
-Checkout the [paper]() *Robotic-Dog for Elderly Assistance via Transformer-based Fall Detection and Motion Prediction* for the technical description of the project.
+Checkout the [paper]() for the technical description of the project.

 ![Description](images/concept.png)